Laboratories in the Chemical Engineering degree programme

 They perform experiments independently on the topics of titration (acid, precipitation, redox, complexometry), potentiometry, electrogravimetry, solubility product, photometry, AAS, qualitative analysis of cations and anions, production of preparations.

-Head of Laboratory: Prof. Dr. Peter Thometzek
+Head of Laboratory: Prof. Dr. Sandra Meinhard, Prof. Dr. Stephan Appel

 Assistants: Frieder Rohm